Cloth ISBN: 9781503601154

 —Andy Worthington, author of The Guantánamo Files: The Stories of the 774 Detainees in America's Illegal Prison

-"Witnesses of the Unseen courageously exposes all that is ugly within the U.S. government, restoring to Lakhdar Boumediene and Mustafa Ait Idir the humanity hijacked from them by two consecutive U.S. Presidents.
+"Witnesses of the Unseen courageously exposes an ugly episode in U.S. history, restoring to Lakhdar Boumediene and Mustafa Ait Idir the humanity hijacked from them by the American government.
 This book transcends geography and time to take readers from Boumediene and Ait Idir's early years of innocence to their long imprisonment in the cages of Guantanamo.
 A must read for all people of conscience."

 —Shakeel Syed, Former Executive Director, Islamic Shura Council